VICIWUOHA/dataops-ci-cd/README.md

 Some data teams do not use version control, but if this is in place, CI/CD makes it even more robust through the following;

-- Uniformity: We can be sure that team member A's style of writing SQL does not differ from that of team member B.
+- Enforcing Uniformity: We can be sure that team member A's style of writing SQL does not differ from that of team member B.

-- Syntax: Catching Syntax errors that could otherwise go unnoticed.
+- Syntax Validation: Catching Syntax errors that could otherwise go unnoticed.
 In the image below, an error was caught during the ci job Ensuring things like dashboards/models dependent on the affected file(s) don't get broken.

 - No Code Smells: Cleaner Code is easier to read, think of a **_ _200def _line python"file' or a 350lineSQLquery writtenbySomeone whoLEFTTHEORGa_** while ago . ...well that line was poorly formatted 😟.
--

 ## Recap
 ### 🔗 CONTINUOUS INTEGRATION
 In this phase, new or updated code is simply validated against the main/production/master branch to ensure that no breaking changes were introduced.
 It may involve Linting/Syntax checks and maybe Unit tests.

-🆓 _To get a **very good understanding of Testing for Python development**, see my [Free Tutorial](https://github.com/VICIWUOHA/python-tests-tutorial).._
+🎉 _To get a **very good understanding of Testing for Python development**, see my [Free Tutorial](https://github.com/VICIWUOHA/python-tests-tutorial).._

 ### 🔗 CONTINUOUS DEPLOYMENT/ DELIVERY